MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/connect-azure-openai.md

 You can try Azure OpenAI models in the Azure OpenAI Service playgrounds outside of a project.

-> [!NOTE]
+> [!TIP]
 > You can also try Azure OpenAI models in the project-level playgrounds.
-However, if you're only using Azure OpenAI Service, [we recommend working outside of a project](./connect-ai-services.md#use-your-azure-openai-model-deployments-without-a-project).
+However, while you're only working with the Azure OpenAI Service models, we recommend working outside of a project.

 1. Go to the [Azure OpenAI Service page](https://ai.azure.com/resource/overview) in AI Studio.
 1. Select a playground from under **Resource playground** in the left pane.